If you are attacked, what’s my worst nightmare?

-I want to know that I did everything that I could have done to help these organisations reduce the most destructive impact of these attacka on people like me, my family, and my friends.
+I want to know that I did everything that I could have done to help these organisations reduce the most destructive impact of these attacks on people who may already be in a vulnerable state.

 If you (or someone in your network) could benefit from my help, email me at firstname.lastname@example.org now and we can get moving on this.

-It will cost an hour and it will save a lot of emotional distress.
+It may only cost an hour and it may save a lot of emotional distress.

 - I’ll allocate my time on a first-come, first-served basis.
 I will operate a wait / cancellation list if demand exceeds supply.